zilishen/documentation/content/nms/admin-guides/maintenance/backup-and-recovery.md

 ## Back Up and Restore NGINX Management Suite and modules deployed in a Kubernetes Cluster

-### Back up App Delivery Manager deployed in a Kubernetes Cluster
+### Prerequisites

+To back up and restore NGINX Management Suite in a Kubernetes cluster, you need to install the `utility` pod in your Kubernetes cluster.
+For each module you want to back up and restore, you need to configure the `utility` pod accordingly:

+1. Update your [Helm Deployment values.yaml file]({{< relref "/nms/installation/kubernetes/deploy-instance-manager.md#configure-chart" >}}), add the `utility: true` line to enable the utility pod, and the required sections under `nmsModules` to enable the modules you want to back up and restore, for example, if you have API Connectivity Manager and App Delivery Manager installed:

+    ```yaml
+    global:
+        utility: true
+        nmsModules :
+            nsm—acm:
+                enabled: true
+                addClaimsToUtiIity: true
+            nms—adm :
+                enabled: true
+                addClaimsToUtiIity: true
+    ```

+2. [upgrade your NGINX Management Suite deployment]({{< relref "/nms/installation/kubernetes/deploy-instance-manager#helm-upgrade-nim" >}}) to apply the changes.

+### Back Up

-To back up App Delivery Manager deployed in a Kubernetes cluster, follow these steps:
+To back up NGINX Management Suite  deployed in a Kubernetes cluster, follow these steps:

-1. Download the latest NGINX Management Suite Helm chart:
+1. Download the NGINX Management Suite Helm chart for your version of NGINX Management Suite:

     ```bash
     helm repo add nginx-stable https://helm.nginx.com/stable